micropython/micropython/docs/samd/quickref.rst

 The SAMD21/SAMD51 MCUs have up to eight hardware so called SERCOM devices, which can be used as UART, SPI or I2C device, but not every MCU variant and board exposes all signal pins for users.
-For the assignment of Pins to deviecs and I2C signals, refer to :ref:`SAMD pinout <samd_pinout>`.
+For the assignment of Pins to devices and I2C signals, refer to :ref:`SAMD pinout <samd_pinout>`.

 Hardware I2C is accessed via the :ref:`machine.I2C <machine.I2C>` class and has the same methods as software SPI above::